getcapm/getcapm.github.io/docs/index.md

 </p>

-Code analysis should be easy and fun, and one of the first things to set up for a software project.
+Code analysis should be easy and fun, and one of the first things to set up for a software project, not an afterthought.

-Settings Manager automates your GitHub settings, no matter if you have a couple of personal repositories, or manage a large organization account.
+CAPM is a package manager for all tools related code analysis.
+No matter if you just want to run a linter, a code formatter, a duplication finder, or a complete code quality suite, CAPM makes it simple (and fun!).

 ### Key features and design principles